jaeyeun97/sentiment/report.md

 Unigram+Bigram & 0.789 \\
 Bigram & 0.011 \\
 SVM & 0.461 \\
-Occurances & 0.173 \\ \hline
+Occurances & 0.173 \\
+Feature Cutoff & 0.893 \\\hline
 \end{tabular}
 \end{center}
 \caption{Sign test results between baseline and individual change} \label{fig:sign}
 \end{figure}

-We assumed that each change are independent and chose a baseline classifier (Naive Bayes, no stemming, unigrams, and frequency based bag-of-words) to be compared pairwise to a set of models that has only one element changed. \ref{fig:sign} shows the `p-values` of each comparison, where higher `p-value` notes less significance in change (in favor of the null hypothesis).
+We chose a baseline classifier (Naive Bayes, no stemming, unigrams, and frequency based bag-of-words without feature cutoff) to be compared pairwise to a set of models that has only one element changed.
+Figure \ref{fig:sign} shows the `p-values` of each comparison, where higher `p-value` notes less significance in change (in favor of the null hypothesis).

+Note that the sign test results are not complete as we have not done for all pair.
+The results above assume that each treatment's efficacy is independent of each other; such can be investigated further with more detailed results.

 # Conclusion

 From the results of figures \ref{fig:acc} and \ref{fig:sign}, we cannot confidently assert that the null hypothesis was defeated for all models except for bigrams, since they are all below the confidence interval.

 The significant difference in the various $n$-gram model was anticipated as the feature vector yielded differs; bigram models have performed worse than unigram models, however, which can be the lack of each token in data affecting the results.

+# Reference

+[1] Pang, B., L. Lee, and S. Vaithyanathan.
+2002.
+Thumbs up?: sentiment classification using machine learning techniques.
+In Proceedings of the ACL-02 conference on Empirical methods in natural language processing-Volume 10, 79–86.